 Summary of St Thomas Becket, Bishop, Martyr.
-Born in London (England) in 1118, Thomas a-Becket died as archbishop of Canterbury, murdered in his own cathedral on this day in 1170.
+Born in London (England) in 1118, died as archbishop of Canterbury, murdered in his own cathedral on this day in 1170.
 Already a deacon when he was appointed chancellor of England, he became a close friend of Henry II.
-His ordination as bishop brought an abrupt conversion of life and led him to oppose the king over the rights of the Church.
-Returned to his diocese after six years’ refuge in a French monastery, but careless words from the king inspired four knights to assassinate him.
+His ordination as bishop brought an abrupt conversion of life and led him to oppose the king over the rights of the Church, careless words from the king inspired four knights to assassinate him.
 He was immediately acknowledged as a martyr and for his Christian convictions.

 Thomas Becket, archbishop of Canterbury, was assassinated by four barons of King Henry II in his cathedral on 29th December 1170.
 Previously (1155-62) Becket had been chancellor to the king, but when Henry had him made archbishop, he insisted that the king respect the rights of the Church.
 This resulted in a long stand-off between the two that eventually led to Becket’s martyrdom.